iancze/DiskJockey/README.md

     Your JudithExcalibur scripts are successfully linked.
     Exiting

+Note, if you would like to use the plotting scripts (`scripts/plot_model.jl`) or the IO routines for SMA and ALMA data (`scripts/read_SMA.py`), you will need a Python installation with the following packages installed: `numpy`, `scipy`, `matplotlib`, `h5py`, and `astropy`.
+The anaconda Python distribution would be a great way to take care of this.

 ## Use

-Now, the `JuditheExcalibur` package should be installed globally on your system.
+Now, the `JudithExcalibur` package should be installed globally on your system.
 Because it is likely that you will want to fit more than just one disk, or use different model specifications for a particular disk, the code structure is organized so that you will have a separate directory for each run.
 For example,

     $ mkdir ExcitingDisk
     $ cd ExcitingDisk